 What is Credit Sesame?

-Credit Sesame is popular app for checking your credit, which provides monthly credit score monitoring and analysis.
+Credit Sesame is a popular app for checking your credit, which provides monthly credit score monitoring and analysis.
 Founded in 2010, Credit Sesame quickly became leaders in credit score monitoring, up there with competitors like Credit Karma.

 Is Credit Sesame legit?